 Social Practice: Arts for Collective Liberation

 Lane is a social practice artist who has built community connections over many years.
-Since living in a recovery house when he first got sober in 2016, Lane has made socially relevant work alongside unhoused and incarcerated communities.
+Since living in a recovery house when he first got sober in 2016, Lane has made socially relevant work alongside unhoused and incarcerated communities, and published on his process in HowlRound Theatre Commons.

 While several of Lane’s plays and films are outpourings from these works, the two projects highlighted here specifically utilize the healing, stabilizing, and visionary power of art to address ongoing challenges in unhoused spaces.